ldtteam/MinecoloniesWiki/source/items/resourcescroll.md

 ### The Item

-The resource scroll is an easy way to tell what one of your builders needs.
+The resource scroll is an easy way to tell what one of your Builders needs.
 It's like the portable second page of the Builder's Hut!

 ### Using the Resource Scroll